top of page

 There are several types of hyperpigmentation, the common ones being as follows:

-Sunspots: Also called liver spots or solar lentigines, sunspots are common.
+• Sunspots: Also called liver spots or solar lentigines, sunspots are common.
 They’re related to excess sun exposure over time.
-Generally, they appear as spots on areas exposed to the sun, like the hands and face.
+Generally, they appear as spots/freckles on areas exposed to the sun, like the face, hands and body.

-Post-inflammatory hyperpigmentation: This is a result of injury or inflammation to the skin.
+• Post-inflammatory hyperpigmentation: This is a result of injury or inflammation to the skin.
 A common cause of this type is acne.
+It can also occur in darker skin types after skin peels or laser treatments that have not preppared the skin.

 Treatments